-- Gender

-- Age

-- Number of 20-meter laps completed (If the 15-meter PACER is administered, the laps need to be converted to 20-meter laps using a table provided for this purpose.)
+- Weight (pounds) - Number of 20-meter laps completed (If the 15-meter PACER is administered, the laps need to be converted to 20-meter laps using a table provided for this purpose.)

-- Height (feet and inches)

-- Weight (pounds)

 Walk Test.
 This test is only for students who are 13 years or older.
 The purpose of the Walk Test is to walk a distance of one mile as quickly as possible while maintaining a constant walking pace for the entire distance.
 The heart rate is taken immediately after the walk.
 The following information is required to estimate aerobic capacity from the Walk Test: